Skip to main content

 Interestingly, the poet refers to him as Patta, his pet name attributed to him by his cousin Prithviraj of Bikaner, who was also a courtier of Akbar and a poet contemporary to Rahim Das.

-This incident of chivalry and honour as well as respect towards women and not making them a pawn of politics or warfare serves as a landmark folklore in the mediaeval history of India which is full of women being exploited and mistreated by men in power, for politics and warfare.
+This incident of chivalry and honour, as well as respect towards women and not making them a pawn of politics or warfare, serves as a landmark folklore in the medieval history of India, which is full of women being exploited and mistreated by men in power, for politics and warfare.
 Maharana Pratap proved why he was a pioneer reformer in the truest sense.

 Note: Abdul Rahim Mirza Khan E Khana

-Born in 1556AD at Lahore, the only mentioned son of Bairam Khan had moved to Agra with his stepmother Salima Sultana Begum, later the second wife of Akbar, upon his father's untimely and mysterious death when he was merely four years old.
-At a very young age, he led wars across the Mughal territory and earned the title of Khan E Khana which once belonged to his father, around 1573AD.
-He was also one of the nine gems in Akbar's court, being well-versed in both Sanskrit and Persian languages and being a poet by choice.
-Married to Mah Banu Begum and father to Jana Begum who was later married to Akbar's second son Prince Daniyal, he was a prominent name in the Mughal court until 1591.
+Born in 1556AD at Lahore, the only mentioned son of Bairam Khan had moved to Agra with his stepmother, Salima Sultana Begum, later the second wife of Akbar, upon his father's untimely and mysterious death when he was merely four years old.
+At a very young age, he led wars across the Mughal territory and earned the title of Khan E Khana, which once belonged to his father, around 1573AD.
+He was also one of the nine gems in Akbar's court, being well-versed in both the Sanskrit and Persian languages and being a poet by choice.
+Married to Mah Banu Begum and father to Jana Begum, who was later married to Akbar's second son, Prince Daniyal, he was a prominent name in the Mughal court until 1591.
 Controlling the territory of Ajmer, he was a frequent visitor to the Sufi shrine.
-The later part of his life was spent as a saint of the Bhakti movement popularly known as Rahim Das, the "Hindu" poet for his extensive work in Sanskrit.
-His literature often spoke highly of valour and sacrifices as well as morals attributed to the Rajputs.
+The latter part of his life was spent as a saint of the Bhakti movement, popularly known as Rahim Das, the "Hindu" poet for his extensive work in Sanskrit.
+His literature often spoke highly of valour and sacrifices, as well as morals attributed to the Rajputs.
 Rahim Das' Dohas or two-liners are very famous today across India.
-He was killed by Prince Salim's order upon the protest of his rebellion against Akbar as well as not supporting Salim's accession to the throne over his son Khusrau.
+He was killed by Prince Salim's order upon the protest of his rebellion against Akbar, as well as not supporting Salim's accession to the throne over his son Khusrau.

 Popular posts from this blog